rhayman/ephysiopy/docs/api/ephysiopy/common/rhythmicity/index.rst

    .. py:method:: _load_start_time(path_to_sync_message_file)

-      Returns the start time contained in a sync file from OE
+      Returns the start time contained in a sync file from OE.

+      :param path_to_sync_message_file: Path to the sync message file.
+      :type path_to_sync_message_file: Path

+      :returns: The start time in seconds.
+      :rtype: float